EngagingNetworks/page-builder-code-blocks/progress-through-campaign-pages.md

 Note that the "active" class shows the current stage in the process.

-An example style is below - this adds the numbers into circles and an underline in red:
+An example style is below - this changes the numbers into circles and adds an underline in the submit button's colour (if using the Free and Flexible templates):

 ```css
 /* Page progress */